By Dr. Lawrence Wilson

 Coffee is a seed of a tropical fruited bush or small tree.
 It is found all over the world, although it grows best in certain tropical climates, and often does best on the sides of mountains that face away from the sun.
 This makes it harder to cultivate with machines, as they may not be able to be used on sloping ground.

 Most coffee is grown in South America, Hawaii, China and other parts of Asia, although some is grown in Africa, as well.
-The best is often from South America just due to the soil conditions.
+The best is often from South America due to the local soil conditions.

 Important issues concerning the growing and processing of the coffee beans are: